automation-ops

 On the Pipelines section, if you change the repository/organization and then reselect the initial one, the preconfigured pipeline settings will be cleared.

 If no Pipeline Runtime Environment is available, instead of the New Pipeline button, a new option is displayed: Set-up your pipelines.
-This redirects you to Pipelines Configuration, from where you can set-up the runing environment.
+This redirects you to Pipelines Configuration, from where you can set-up the running environment.

 Viewing the details of a commit